kiwix/kiwix-js-pwa/README.md

 # Privacy Policy

-When installed, Kiwix JS Windows and Linux is capable of working entirely offline.
-This application does not collect or record any of your personal data, though if you installed it from a Store, the Store operator may collect anonymous usage data (see below).
-The app only remembers your browsing history for the duration of a session (for the purpose of returning to previously viewed pages).
+WikiMed Offline Medical Wikipedia works offline, and does not collect or record any of your personal data.
+It only remembers your browsing history for the duration of a session (for the purpose of returning to previously viewed pages).
 This history is lost on exiting the app with the optional exception of the last-visited page.

 If you access this application from a secure web server (e.g. the PWA server), it will only work offline if your browser is capable of installing a Service Worker.
 If you install or bookmark the PWA version in Service Worker mode, then it